DanielKinsman/security-for-the-lazy/readme.md

 ![chatting without encryption](images/pidgin-not-encrypted.png)

 ![chatting with encryption](images/pidgin-encrypted.png)

+Again, encryption by itself will only protect you from a passive eavesdropper, not an active "man in the middle".
+To safeguard against that, it's important to check the "fingerprint" of the person you are chatting with.
+In pidgin you can do this by authenticating your "buddy" which you'll find under the private/not private button in a conversation.
+Look at the fingerprint displayed and then use a different communication channel like a phone to verify that the other person's fingerprint matches.

 Google talk and Facebook chat work via XMPP behind the scenes so they work with both pidgin and OTR.
 Bad news for Skypers - you'll have to change networks.
 Mobile chatters should use [Gibberbot](https://play.google.com/store/apps/details?id=info.guardianproject.otr.app.im) on Android or [ChatSecure](http://chrisballinger.info/apps/chatsecure/) on iOS.